vyta/bedrock/gitops/rings/README.md

 Ring deployment is a configuration on top of a service deployment that allows you to deploy *revisions* of the service alongside any existing instances of *that* service, and any other services.
 It allows you to control the "blast radius" of a change to a service by gradually rolling out new revisions of a microservice to production without the risk of affecting all end users.

-This README serves to explain a Ring based deployment using Fabrikate and Bedrock.
+This README serves to explain a Ring based deployment using [Fabrikate](https://github.com/microsoft/fabrikate) and Bedrock.

 **NOTE**: This pipeline is ideal for developers who want to practice Bedrock GitOps **without using a Service Mesh**.
 This approach will require that you have an application that replicates the behavior of a Service Mesh (e.g. [Ring Operator](https://github.com/microsoft/bedrock/tree/rings/gitops/rings#ring-operator)).

-The Ring workflow is shown in the following diagram, where you will see that it represents an extension to the [Bedrock CI/CD](https://github.com/microsoft/bedrock/tree/master/gitops).
+The Ring workflow is shown in the following diagram, where you see that it represents an extension to the [Bedrock CI/CD](https://github.com/microsoft/bedrock/tree/master/gitops).

 ![Ring Workflow](./images/ring-workflow.png)